pyliaorachel/battleship-ai/README.md

 To run the tests, run: `python3 test_engine.py`

+In this engine, the tests in `static_tests/basic_tests` will be run, i.e. running 3 models on board size 1x1 to 4x4.
 By running this, you will take advantage of ProcessPoolExecutor and split the run of each basic test into processes.
+3 processes are used in this engine, each running one model.

 A sample result below: